utdata/icj-class/js/js-class-05.md

 - Save your file and refresh yor page, and now the `<h3>` tag (which has `id="nameHead"`) that used to say  "Name will go here" should now have our default form text: "Aragorn Elessar Telcontar".

-We used the same DOM property `getElementByID` to identify the HTML element we wanted, but this time we used the `.innterHMTL` property by assigning to it the contents of our `fullName` variable.
+This new line of code uses the same DOM method `getElementByID` to identify the HTML element we wanted, but this time we used the `.innterHMTL` property to shove content into it.
+What content was that?
+It's the contents of the `fullName` which now comes from our text boxes on the page.

-- Go ahead and replace the `return fullName` line in the IF portion of the function with the same innerHTML line above, so it will work later when we have a single-letter middle name.

 ### Hooking up the button

 Our function is working like we want, but it's being called each time we refresh the page, and not when we click the button, so let's fix that.
-We do so by removing our console.log line, and then adding an "onclick" attribute to our button.
+We do so by removing our console.log, and then adding an "onclick" attribute to our button.

 - Remove the `console.log(makeBetterName())` line that we added earlier to test the function.
 - In form in the HTML body, update the input button to the following: